Mr-K-AB/quantum_espresso/orca.md

 ## Integration with NBO

 For NBO7, it is precompatible with orca.
-We can request NBO calculations like adding
+We can request NBO calculations like adding tags
 ```
 !
 NBO
 ```